moneybutton/yours-channels/docs/yours-lightning.md

   commitment transaction.
 Note that each time someone wants to be paid, e.g. they post a comment or pay someone else, they would want to post a bip32 extended public key that can be used specifically for deriving new PTLC.

+- Have more sophisticated error handling.
+Right now, we abort and close the channel on any error, but many of these errors can be recovered from.

 References
 ----------